There are tried and true tactics for ranking on page 1 of Google, along with numerous studies that show how businesses are making it happen.

 On-Page SEO Factors

 Every web page should target a different keyword phrase.
-How you implement that targeting is based on a set of SEO variables Google’s looks at when reading text.
+How you implement that targeting is based on a set of SEO variables Google’s looks at when scanning text.
 These variables include:

 Keywords in the title tags